 Carey Nieuwhof explains that we need to actually schedule time for our priorities.

-Here’s the blunt truth that Carey challenged us with — people will not ask you accomplish your most important tasks.
+Here’s the blunt truth that Carey challenged us with — people will not ask you to accomplish your most important tasks.
 They will push you to accomplish the tasks that are important to them.

 Thus, you need to actually schedule time to do your best work…when you are at your best.